bburns/PyVoyager/README.md

 Aligning Composites
 ----------------------------------------

-Composite channels for closeup images are aligned using feature detection [18] and matching, with RANSAC [19] to eliminate outliers from a least-squares fit model for the translation (which amounts to the translation tx, ty being an average of the feature movements).
+Composite channels for closeup images are aligned using feature detection [18] and matching, with RANSAC [19] to eliminate outliers from a least-squares fit model for the translation (which amounts to the translation tx, ty between images being an average of the feature movements).

 In more detail, 'interesting' features are detected using ORB [20] in one image, and matched with their corresponding point in another image.
 This is done for dozens-hundreds of interest points - they are each described with a feature vector, also obtained by ORB, then matched up with their corresponding point by a brute-force search.
 The RANSAC algorithm is used to throw out outliers, which would otherwise throw off the determined average translation.